jedisct1/zig-hctr2/README.md

 # zig-hctr2

-Pure Zig implementation of HCTR2, HCTR3, and format-preserving variants.
+Pure Zig implementation of HCTR2, HCTR3, and their beyond-birthday-bound secure variants (CHCTR2, HCTR2-TwKD), plus format-preserving variants.

 HCTR2 and HCTR3 are length-preserving tweakable wide-block encryption modes.
+CHCTR2 and HCTR2-TwKD are beyond-birthday-bound (BBB) secure variants that achieve approximately 85-bit security instead of HCTR2's 64-bit birthday-bound security.
 The format-preserving variants (HCTR2-FP and HCTR3-FP) are also length-preserving and additionally preserve character sets (e.g., decimal digits remain decimal).

 These modes are designed for full-disk encryption, filename encryption, and other applications where nonces and authentication tags would be impractical.